 In addition, when transfer pricing questions arise during the course of a general corporate tax audit, the tax inspector in charge is strongly encouraged to request the assistance of the inspectors from the transfer pricing department, potentially leading to an in-depth transfer pricing audit.

-While small and medium enterprises historically were rarely audited by the transfer pricing department, the new file selection methodology led in 2014 to an increased number of audits for these taxpayers.
+While small and medium-size enterprises (quite often Belgium based and family owned) historically were rarely audited by the transfer pricing department, the data mining file selection methodology led in 2014 and 2015 to an increased number of audits for these taxpayers.

 For more information, contact a tax professional in Belgium with KPMG’s Global Transfer Pricing Services group: